xalarman/Discord-Security-Bot/README.md

 ![](https://cdn.hyperz.dev/8kur5o2r.png)

-There is more, download the bot and run it to give it a shot!
+There is more, download the bot and run it to give it a shot!!!